JHillard/RedAlert/docs/source/application.rst

 https://www.google.com/settings/security/lesssecureapps

 Follow that link, log into your email, and turn on access for less secure apps.
 There you go!
 Now when RedAlert logs in with your information, Google won't reject it.

-(Yes, this method is horribly insecure, but it works and works well.
+(Yes, this method is horribly insecure, but it works alright.
 Will be changed on future update.)

 .. _red-auth: